 Set the mixture aside.

 Place the following in a mixing bowl:

-Use an electric mixer to beat everything together until smooth.
+Use an electric mixer to beat everything together for 45 seconds at medium-high speed, until smooth.

 Scrape the bottom and sides of the bowl, and add 1 large egg.